Reducing the time it takes to get invoices paid

 No matter what you do, sometimes clients just delay paying their invoices for too long.
 This is where an efficient chase-up routine that you adhere to can be very effective.

 Create a list of actions that you take depending on how long it has been since you issued and sent out your invoice.
 For example, you could email the day that the invoice becomes overdue, give them a phone call one week after, and write them a formal letter in another week’s time.

 A recent study in four countries by online bookkeeping firm Xero discovered something rather surprising.
 In the UK, if you send out an invoice and only offer cheque or bank transfer as payment options, invoices would be settled, on average, 38 days after issue.
 If you offer a credit or a debit card option, this halves to 19.

-If you’re having trouble with getting paid on time and would like some support, email us email@example.com or call our head office in Derby 01332 207 336
+Need more information and guidance on how to get your invoices returned faster?
+If you’re still having trouble with getting paid on time and would like some support, email us email@example.com or call our head office in Derby 01332 207 336.